 How are credentials stored?

-The Credential Store component will persist the following strings: application name, user name, password and domain.
+The Credential Store component persists the following strings: application name, user name, password and domain.
 DPAPI initially generates a strong key called a MasterKey, which is protected by the user's password.
 DPAPI uses a standard cryptographic process called Password-Based Key Derivation, described in the Password Based Encryption Standard (PKCS) #5, to generate a key from the password.
-This password-derived key is then used with Triple-DES to encrypt the MasterKey, which is finally stored in the user's profile directory.
+This password-derived key is used with Triple-DES to encrypt the MasterKey, which is stored in the user's profile directory.

 The MasterKey, however, is not used explicitly to protect the data.
 Instead, a symmetric session key is generated based on the MasterKey, some random data, and an additional hard-coded entropy string that Pega provides.
-This session key is used to protect the data.
 The session key is never stored.
 Instead, DPAPI stores the random data it used to generate the key in the opaque data blob.
 When the data blob is passed back in to DPAPI, the random data is used to re-create the key and unprotect the data.